Greg Kelly

-Gregory Raymond Kelly (born December 17, 1968) is an American conservative television anchor, television host, and retired lieutenant colonel in the United States Marine Corps Reserve.
+Gregory Raymond Kelly (born December 17, 1968) is an American conservative television anchor, television host, author, and retired lieutenant colonel in the United States Marine Corps Reserve.
 He is the host of Greg Kelly Reports, on Newsmax TV.
 He was previously the co-host of Good Day New York on Fox 5 NY WNYW, with Rosanna Scotto, from 2008 to 2017.

-Background, education, and military career
+Early life and education

-Kelly is a native of Garden City, New York.
-His father is former New York City Police Commissioner, Raymond W. Kelly.
-He graduated from Fordham University with a B.A. in political science.
+Kelly was born December 17, 1968 in Garden City, New York and attended Garden City High School.
+His father is former New York City Police Commissioner, Raymond W. Kelly, who spent over 45 years with the NYPD.
+Rising through the ranks to serve as commissioner for a total of 14 years — from 1993-94 under Mayor David Dinkins and from 2002-13 under Mayor Michael Bloomberg — his father became the longest-serving commissioner in NYPD history.
+Kelly graduated from Fordham University with a B.A. in political science.
 While attending Fordham, Kelly worked at WFUV as an on-air reporter.

+Military career

 After graduating from Fordham, Kelly became an officer in the U.S. Marine Corps Reserves.
 During his tour of active duty military service between 1991 and 2000 he was an AV-8B Harrier jump jet pilot assigned to Marine Attack Squadron 211, the "Wake Island Avengers".
 While on duty Kelly amassed 158 aircraft carrier landings and flew over Iraq in Operation Southern Watch, enforcing the United Nations imposed No-Fly Zone.

 Media career

-In the late 1990s, Kelly was an anchor for the morning news program at ABC affiliate WIVT-TV in Binghamton, New York.
-Later, Kelly was a political reporter for NY1 in New York City.
-Kelly joined Fox News in 2002.
+Following his career in the Marines, Kelly became a news anchor in Binghamton, New York.
+Later, he was a political reporter for NY1 in New York City, covering the September 11 attacks.
+He joined Fox News in 2002.

 During the 2003 U.S. invasion of Iraq, Kelly was an embedded reporter with the United States Army's 3rd Infantry Division, 2nd Brigade.
 He received a minor shrapnel wound to the face when a mortar round exploded near him.
 Kelly was the first television journalist to broadcast live pictures of U.S. military forces reaching the presidential palace in Baghdad.

 Kelly was a host of Good Day New York from 2008 through June 2012 when he moved to the 6 and 10 PM news on Fox 5 and was replaced by Dave Price.
 In January 2013, Price announced his departure, and Kelly was moved back to Good Day New York.
 Kelly left Good Day New York in September 2017, replaced by former WABC-TV anchor Lori Stokes.